ahmedhammad97/Principles-of-Package-Design-Reading-Notes/README.md

 #### The Tension Triangle of Cohesion Principles

 Robert Martin suggests that the three cohesion principles form a triangle (one at each vertex).
-A package may move anywhere around the triangle in its life cycle, favoring a principle over the other (where moving to a corner means it implements it maximally but neglects the other principles).
+A package may move anywhere around the triangle through its life cycle, favoring a principle over the other (where moving to a corner means it implements it maximally but neglects the other principles).

-### The Acyclic Dependencies Principle
+### <a name="acyclic">The Acyclic Dependencies Principle</a>

 **There must be no cycles in the dependency structure.**